-Similar to findings from the pilot study, the data from the 2018 data shows how robust and responsive the market for Bank On certified accounts is.
-Across the 10 financial institutions that reported 2018 data, more than 3.4 million Bank On certified accounts have been opened.
+Similar to findings from the pilot study, the data from the 2019 collection shows how robust and responsive the market for Bank On certified accounts is.
+Across the 10 financial institutions participating in the 2019 data collection, more than 3.4 million Bank On certified accounts have been opened.
 Of those, 1,345,252 accounts were open and active in 2018, and they represented approximately 65% of ZIP codes nationwide.

 Following the data submission, the St. Louis Fed team hosted the BOND Hub Advisory Committee for an in-person meeting to discuss the results.
 Common themes were identified among the institutions and are included in this section to provide additional context.
-Due to changes in definitions, calculations, and interpretations in some metrics from the pilot year, the BOND Hub Advisory Committee and St. Louis Fed decided to only highlight data from 2018, with the exception of some account opening metrics.
-Data findings from 2017 can be found in Appendix D, but should not be used as a full or accurate comparison.
+Due to changes in definitions, calculations, and interpretations in some metrics from the pilot year, the BOND Hub Advisory Committee and St. Louis Fed decided to only highlight data from the 2019 collection, with the exception of some account opening metrics.
+Data findings from 2018 can be found in Appendix D, but should not be used as a full or accurate comparison.
 In subsequent collections, data will be provided for the current and previous year to allow for comparisons.